Walmart, Meal Planner

 Ideation

-We conducted a variety of workshops and brainstorming sessions to come up with as many solutions as possible.
+I facilitated a variety of workshops and brainstorming sessions to come up with as many solutions as possible, ensuring stakeholders from all key teams were included (Strategy, Design & Validation, DevOps, PMs).

 The two most notable ones were: